jdelkins/pia-tools/README.md

     {{ end -}}
     ```

+    The above examples should be pretty self-explanatory; if not, you should
-    For info on what template fields are available, check out [the Tunnel
+    read up on `systemd-networkd` and/or `text/template`.
+For info on what
+    other template fields are available (though the above examples demonstrate
-    struct in the `pia` package][tun].
+    (I think) all of the useful ones), check out [the Tunnel struct in the
+    `pia` package][tun].

 2. `mkdir /var/cache/pia` and set the directory permissions as restrictive as
    you can, probably `root:root` and mode `0700`.
 This directory will hold
    `.json` files to cache information including your personal access tokens and
    wireguard private keys.
 These files do not store your [PIA][] username or
-   password, but are still private!
+   password, but should still be treated as private.

-3. Run `pia-setup-tunnel -username <user> -password <pass> -ifname <interface>` as
+3. Run `pia-setup-tunnel -username <user> -password <pass> -ifname <interface>`
-   root to create the `.network` and `.netdev` files.
+   as root to create the `.network` and `.netdev` files corresponding to the
+   templates created above.
+The only messages you see will be errors; if
+   everything works, you will see nothing.

+4. Inspect the generated files.
+If everything looks okay, run `systemctl
-4. Run `systemctl restart systemd-networkd` as root to reload your network
+   restart systemd-networkd` as root to reload your network stack and activate
-   stack and activate the tunnel.
+   the tunnel.

-That's it, you have a VPN as your ipv4 default route.
-Use something like `curl
+That's it, you should have a VPN as your ipv4 default route (asssuming you
+configured the `.network` file as such).
+Use something like `curl -4
--4 icanhazip.com` to verify that the ip address is coming from PIA.
-Every few
+icanhazip.com` to verify that the ip address is coming from PIA.
+Every few days
-days or weeks, repeat steps 3 and 4 to establish a new tunnel.
-They are good
+or weeks, repeat steps 3 and 4 to establish a new tunnel.
+They are good for
-for some period of time, but I replace mine once a week for privacy reasons.
+some period of time, but I recommend replacing it once a week for privacy
+reasons.

+## Enabling Port Forwarding

-If this tunnel is on a firewall, and if you also want port forwarding through
+If you also want incoming traffic on a single TCP port and a single UDP port
-the firewall to an internal (natted) server, then, after confirming the tunnel
+(both with the same port number) to be forwarded to your VPN endpoint, then
+follow the procedure below.

-is up, do something like the following.
-(The following steps are *not
+**Note ☞**  The following steps are *not necessary* if you are simply setting up
-necessary* if you are simply setting up a tunnel on a client machine.)
+a tunnel on a client machine.
+This is for running a server of some kind
+accessible through the VPN.

+1. Make sure your wireguard tunnel to PIA is up and running per the above
+   procedure.
+The following step presumes that you have a working route to
+   PIA's Wireguard endpoint virtual IP configured and working.
+It also assumes
+   that, as part of running the above procedure, the `pia-setup-tunnel` tool
+   saved some information in the file `/var/cache/pia/<interface>.json`.
+We
+   will read that file and add to it as part of the next step.

-1. Run `pia-portforward -ifname <interface> -rtorrent
+2. Run `pia-portforward -ifname <interface> -rtorrent
    http://<rtorrent-ip>:<rtorrent-port>`.
-This will request a forwarding port,
+This will request a forwarding port
-   activate it, and then inform [rtorrent][] about the port.
-You may have to
+   from [PIA][], activate it, and then inform [rtorrent][] about the port.
+You
-   configure [rtorrent][] to accept XML-RPC queries on the `/RPC2` endpoint.
+   may have to configure [rtorrent][] to accept XML-RPC queries on the `/RPC2`
+   endpoint.

-   **Note:** Don't include the `/RPC2` URL component in the `-rtorrent`
+   **Note ☞**  Don't include the `/RPC2` URL component in the `-rtorrent`
    parameter, as this is added automatically.

+   If you don't have an [rtorrent][] server running (or just don't want to use
+   the forwarded port for that), then just leave off the `-rtorrent` option.
+   You're on your own to parse `/var/cache/pia/<interface>.json` to obtain the
+   assigned port and do something with it.

+3. If you are running the VPN endpoint on a firewall, make sure your firewall
-2. Make sure your firewall rules are forwarding the port.
-(You can inspect or
+   rules are forwarding or redirecting the port where you want it.
+(You can
-   parse `/var/cache/pia/<interface>.json` to determine the port number).
+   inspect or parse `/var/cache/pia/<interface>.json` to determine the port
+   number if you need it).
+Alternatively, you can just run [rtorrent][] (or
+   whatever) on the firewall host, and configure the server to listen on PIA's
+   assigned port.

-3. Every 15 minutes or so (presumably using `cron` or similar), run
+4. Every 15 minutes or so (presumably using `cron` or similar), run
-   `pia-portforward -ifname <interface> -refresh` in order to refresh the
+   `pia-portforward -ifname <interface> -refresh` in order to refresh the port
-   assignment.
+   forwarding assignment.
+If not, PIA may reclaim the port for another
+   customer.

 ## TODO

 - [ ] Make `systemd.service` and `systemd.timer`files for various phases of
   the tunnel lifecycle
 - [ ] Test under more scenarios
+- [ ] Implement PIA's dynamic IP (DIP) feature

 [systemd-networkd]: https://www.freedesktop.org/software/systemd/man/systemd.network.html